image of typewriter. short vs longform content, magnetise audience, woman holding magnet to images of clients, longform magnetising

 The Power of Long-Form

-It's possible to run an extremely successful business on short-form content alone.
-Nobody is denying that.
+It's absolutely possible to run a successful business on short-form and quick content alone, and nobody is denying that.

 To me, however, it's the same as comparing an advert to a three-hour, Oscar-worthy film.